MatthewDavidBradshaw/AndroidTestingTools/README.md

 - TypeSafeViewAssertion

 ### Test Harnesses
 A test harness is an activity which displays a view along with as a series of controls for interacting with the view.
-Test harnesses facilitate manual testing by allowing direct interaction with the view, and they facilitate automated testing by providing a target for espresso tests.
+Test harnesses facilitate manual testing by allowing direct interaction with the view, and they facilitate automated testing by providing a target for the espresso framework.

 A test harness can be created in three steps:
 1. Subclass one of the provided test harnesses.